cap-js-community/cds-cucumber/README.md

 It contains ready-to-use steps that helps you write tests in a BDD style.
 The [cucumber](https://cucumber.io) project provides framework for that.

-As of now, the library supports SAP Fiori Elements as UI framework and OData as communication protocol.
+As of now, the library supports SAP Fiori® Elements as UI framework and OData as communication protocol.

 A typical test looks like this: